-The reason this application is going before Committee is that the proposal, while not seeking to alter numbers on the proposed development, does substitute several of the previously approved house designs with dwelling designs not previously considered upon this site.
+The reason this application is going before Committee is that the proposal, whilst not seeking to alter numbers on the proposed development, does substitute several of the previously approved house designs with dwelling designs not previously considered upon this site.
+The change in house type is meet market demand for different types of housing, but this would not be a planning matter in its own right.